jacquessham/DashExamples/PlotlyTemplateFramework/readme.md

 For each visualization type, it would have its <i>generate_(viz_type).py</i> to utilize the functions to generate the data object.

 #### generate_bar.py
 The module to generate data object for Bar Chart.
-<br><br>
-<b>Currently only support simple 2-D bar chart.</b>
+You may create a simple, group, or stack bar chart.

 #### generate_boxplot.py
-The module to generate data object for Box Plot
+The module to generate data object for Box Plot.

 ### layout.py